stephenturner/alignment-extraction/README.md

 ### Step 2: Extract non-coding region alignments

 This step extracts the alignments of non-coding regions of interest in the FASTA format.
-This step is performed by the function `getNonCodingAlignments.R`, which takes the following arguments:
+This step is performed by the function [`getNonCodingAlignments.R`](getNonCodingAlignments.R), which takes the following arguments:

 - `-c, --chromosome`: chromosome of interest
 - `-r, --refseq`: reference sequence of alignment
 - `-i, --elementBedPath`: path to BED file containing coordinates of regions of interest, e.g. [`data/CNE-coordinates/mouseCNEs.chrY.bed`](data/CNE-coordinates/mouseCNEs.chrY.bed)
 - `-o, --output_folder`: output folder for non-coding region alignments
-- `-a, --mafFolderPath`: path to folder containing chromosome MAF fragments (end path with slash)
+- `-a, --mafFolderPath`: path to folder containing chromosome MAF fragments
 - `-p, --prefix`: prefix of MAF fragments

 The following is an example of how to run the function from the command line.
 Example outputs can be seen in the folder `output/CNE-alignment/`.